alibaba/bifrostui/packages/bui-core/src/Toast/index.en-US.md

 # Toast Notification

-Displays a black semi-transparent notification on the page for operation results and similar scenarios.
-Supports `Toast`, `Toast.warning`, `Toast.loading`, `Toast.success`, `Toast.fail`.
+Displays a black translucent notification in page scenarios such as operation result prompts, supporting `Toast`, `Toast.warning`, `Toast.loading`, `Toast.success`, `Toast.fail`.
+It is recommended to use the Hooks invocation method, as static methods cannot access context, and ThemeProvider data will not be effective.
+Therefore, it is recommended to use `Toast.useToast` to create a contextHolder that supports reading context, and replace `Toast` static methods with top-level registration.

-It is recommended to use Hooks for invocation, as static methods cannot access context and ThemeProvider data will not be effective.
-Therefore, it is recommended to use `Toast.useToast` to create a contextHolder that can read the context, replacing the `Toast` static methods with top-level registration.
+**Note:** In mini-programs, Toast component nodes will by default be inserted at the same level as the page root node (i.e., sibling nodes of the page root node), and the node will be removed when Toast disappears.
+This may [trigger related issues with Taro deleting root nodes](https://docs.taro.zone/docs/optimized#1-%E5%88%A0%E9%99%A4%E6%A5%BC%E5%B1%82%E8%8A%82%E7%82%B9%E8%A6%81%E8%B0%A8%E6%85%8E%E5%A4%84%E7%90%86), which can be avoided by specifying `container`.

 ## Basic Notification

-Displays a notification message.
+Demonstrate notification content.

-#### Static Methods (Not Recommended)
+#### Static Method (Not Recommended)

 ```tsx
 import * as React from 'react';